rcl-learn/docs/event/create.md

 # Events
 **V1.0**

+An event is a training video delivered that can be delivered:

-An event is an online live session delivered to learners via a Microsoft Teams meeting.
+- live video via a [Microsoft Teams Meeting](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software)
+- recorded video saved on [Microsoft OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage) and shared with learners

 ## Event Group

 Events are organized within ``Event Groups``.
-Example of event groups include: coding, robotics, AI, micro electronics, welding, etc.
+Example of event groups include: Coding, Robotics, AI, Micro-electronics, Welding, etc.

 - In the ``Events > Events Group`` page, click the ``Create an Event Group`` button.